EV vs Gas: The Real 5-Year Cost Comparison (2026)

 6. Maintenance savings: ~$300-$600/year vs gas, partially offset by faster tire wear

-Get all six right and the answer is decisive in one direction.
-Get one wrong and the comparison flips.
-Our EV vs gas calculator runs all six together — this guide is the methodology behind it.
+Get all six right and the answer points clearly one way.
+Get a single one wrong and the comparison can flip.
+Our EV vs gas calculator runs all six together, and this guide is the methodology behind it.

 Fuel cost — the biggest swing variable